oneapi-src/oneDNN/doc/primitives/convolution.md

    - Winograd are implemented only for processors with Intel AVX-512 and Intel DL Boost instruction sets
    - Run-time output scales are not supported
+   - s8 dst is not supported for f32 src and weights
+   - BWD_D convolution with bias is not supported

 ## Performance Tips